money-on-chain/OMoC-Node/servers/README.md

 ### Signing ports

 On the delfos/address.sh you have configured the ports for each server you are running.
-It is important to open this ports (iptables, aws security groups, DigitalOcean firewall, etc...) so the different servers can reach each other in order to sign and get price concensus.
+It is important to open this ports (iptables, aws security groups, DigitalOcean firewall, etc...) so the different servers can reach each other in order to sign and get price consensus.